Yamuna (actress): Personal life

-Yamuna was born as Prema in Bangalore, Karnataka into a Telugu-speaking family.
+Yamuna was born as Prema in Bangalore, Karnataka into a Telugu family.
 Their native is Chittoor, Andhra Pradesh but her family later moved to Bangalore.
 Director Balachander changed her name to Yamuna after film debut.

 Career

-Yamuna made her debut in film in a lead role through Kannada film Modada Mareyalli (1989) alongside Shiva Rajkumar.
+Yamuna made her debut in film in a lead role through Kannada film Modada Mareyalli (1991) alongside Shiva Rajkumar.
 She acted in over 50 Kannada and Telugu movies as the female lead.
 She shot into fame in 1989 with award-winning Telugu film Mouna Poratam which is based on the real-life story of Sabita Badhei, which gained massive media coverage.
 Yamuna played the role of Durga who is betrayed by a government officer and fights for her conjugal rights, seeking marital recognition to give proper identity to her illegitimate child.

-Later she played one of the leads opposite Vinod Kumar in another successful film Mamagaru.
+Later she played one of the leads opposite Vinod Kumar in the successful film Mamagaru.
 In the 1990 film Puttinti Pattu Cheera, she played the role of an unlucky daughter who is harassed by her in-laws.
-She was also played the lead actress in 1990 film Erramandaram.
+She also played the lead role in Erramandaram.
 She also acted in Kannada films with Siva Rajkumar and Ravichandran.

 After her marriage, she took a break from acting.
 After the break she started acting in TV serials.
 She appeared in the TV series Anveshitha which was broadcast on ETV.